-In addition, the default strategies are designed to be appropriate for a typical member with a predictable retirement date.
-The default strategies manage risk automatically by moving from higher to lower risk funds as members approach their selected retirement age.
+In addition, the default strategy is designed to be appropriate for a typical member with a predictable retirement date.
+The default strategy manages risk automatically by moving from higher to lower risk funds as members approach their selected retirement age.